cetaSYN/cetaSYN.github.io/_posts/2020-04-25-5charlie-ctf-0day.markdown

 ...[truncated, but more of the same tens of thousands of times]
 ```

 That's weird.
-I don't fully understand what would cause Volatility to find so many wildcard UDP binds.
+I don't know what would cause Volatility to find so many wildcard UDP binds.
 It's not relevant to our task, so I'll just negate the repeating pattern using `egrep -v "(UDPv4|UDPv6) {4}(0.0.0.0|::):0"`

 {% highlight bash %}